dzuk-mutant/blockchain/list/instances/social_lucci_xyz/social_lucci_xyz.md

 # social.lucci.xyz

+***last updated 2018.07.04***

-This user as of existing research has not posted anything of the kind shown in the examples themselves, but still promotes them themselves, and seens to knowingly, given the ideological consistency (typically indicative of the so-called Alt-Right) between them.
+This user as of existing research has not posted anything of the kind shown in the examples themselves, but still promotes them themselves, and seens to knowingly, given the ideological consistency (typically indicative of the  alt-right) between them.

 ### example 1